 This leaves us to Wonder how Yahweh, the god of Judah came to be the god of the Mountains.
 There is however a Video that might help us understand from this point regarding Marduk, and where Yahweh ends up becoming the King of the Hill to which hints at the likely fact that Yahweh became King of the hill through the typical process of usurping other gods, beliefs, cultures, oral traditions, and rituals.. :

-In this video we learn that the God he thinks we are supposed to be worshiping is Ba’al. Well, he’s close, however he didn’t seem to dig deep enough to realize that Ba’al was likely usurped by the Yahwists, and that Ba’al is associated to the Sumerian moon God “Sin”..
-And as you can references back to my first article, you can go back and overview the section where I discussed Yahweh’s Egyptian and Sumerian origins in dealing with moon GOD worship, and how through the process of usurping Yahweh had become a “Moon Mountain GOD”.
-This to which is quite expected giving the Egyptian and Sumerian influences discussed in the first segment of this article.
-What this gives us, is a deeper understanding of the Pagan roots to which we will further explore in our next segment here regarding the Pagan and Shasu roots: Thus in the following segment we will touch a bit more into some of the Pagan roots, the usurping of, and more importantly in regards to the Shasu to which I briefly mentioned in my first article, and promised I would discuss in this article.
+In this video, we learn that the God he thinks we are supposed to be worshiping is Ba’al. Well, he’s close, however he didn’t seem to dig deep enough to realize that Ba’al was likely usurped by the Yahwists, and that Ba’al is associated to the Sumerian moon God “Sin”..
+And as you can reference back to my first article, you can go back and overview the section where I discussed Yahweh’s Egyptian and Sumerian origins in dealing with moon GOD worship, and how through the process of usurping Yahweh had become a “Moon Mountain God”.
+This to which is quite expected, giving the Egyptian and Sumerian influences discussed in the first segment of this article of course.
+What this gives us, is a deeper understanding of the Pagan roots to which we will further explore in our next Chapter.

 – PAGAN ROOTS, THE USURPING OF, AND THE SHASU –